salesforcecli/plugin-data/messages/messages.md

 A valid username is required when creating a cache entry.

-# flags.targetOrg.summary

-Org alias or username to use for the target org.

 # invalidSobject

 The supplied SObject type "%s" is invalid.
 Error message: %s.